Abarth

 Abarth OT 1000 (Henk Vasmel photos)

-This is not an etceterini but I think it belongs on my Abarth page: In 1960 Porsche used Italian body builder Carlo Abarth (and Zagato) to help them compete with Ferrari.
-The concept was to mate a light-weight aerodynamic Italian body with a racing 356 chassis and 1.6 liter 4 cam race tuned engine, twenty cars were produced.
-This combination proved extremely effective as the Porsche Abarth Carrera won its class at Le Mans three years in a row and took 7th place overall in 1962!
+This is not an etceterini but I think it belongs on my Abarth page: In 1960 Porsche used Italian car maker Carlo Abarth (and Zagato) to help them compete with Ferrari.
+The concept was to mate a light-weight low-slung aerodynamic Italian body with a racing 356 chassis and 1.6 liter 4 cam engine.
+Only 20 cars were produced.
+This combination proved extremely effective as the Porsche Abarth Carrera won its class at Le Mans three years in a row (1960-1962) and took 7th place overall in 1962!
 It also took numerous class wins in races such as the Targa Florio in Sicily and the 24 hours of Daytona in the U.S.A.
 In my opinion the 911 form is a direct descendent of this body style.
+This Abarth Carrera was sold new in Germany for road use and was later raced in Sweden.

 This page evolves daily so keep checking back!